kostmo/circleci-failure-tracker/docs/aws/LAMBDA-FUNCTIONS.md

     * supports a user-facing metric for recency of "viable master" commits.
 * `aws-sam-getting-started-RecordQueueDepthFunction-JQMI1OP0XQWQ`
     * an internal application metric measuring the depth of the SQS queue over time.

+## Deployment procedure

+From the repo root:

+    cd lambda
+    ./redeploy.sh

+This will update the code for *all* of the Lambda functions hosted on Amazon.